facebook/fresco/docs/01-resizing-rotating.md

 We recommend using resizing only for local camera images, which on most devices are much larger than the size of a the device's screen.

 For network images, try to download an image as close as possible to the size you will be displaying, and then scale it.
+By downloading images of inappropriate size you are wasting the user's data.

 To resize pass a [ResizeOptions](../javadoc/reference/com/facebook/imagepipeline/common/ResizeOptions.html) object when constructing an `ImageRequest`: